 ]]>

-https://blog.detassigny.net/posts/12/safe-refactoring-split-a-class-into-smaller-ones Fri, 25 Jun 2021 10:35:07 +0200 Gabriel de Tassigny
+http://blog.detassigny.net/posts/12/safe-refactoring-split-a-class-into-smaller-ones Fri, 25 Jun 2021 10:35:07 +0200 Gabriel de Tassigny

-Design Pattern #3: Decorator Pattern https://blog.detassigny.net/posts/11/design-pattern-3-decorator-pattern A pattern with a similar purpose to inheritance, but with some advantages!
+Design Pattern #3: Decorator Pattern http://blog.detassigny.net/posts/11/design-pattern-3-decorator-pattern A pattern with a similar purpose to inheritance, but with some advantages!
 I have used the decorator design pattern a few times recently, and while it's simple and useful, it's surprisingly not that often applied.

 Therefore, I decided to write a small post detailing how it works, and why you could potentially use it.